tethysplatform/tethys/docs/tutorials/google_earth_engine/new_app_project.rst

 In this tutorial you will create a new Tethys App project using the scaffold.
 The following topics will be reviewed in this tutorial:

-* Scaffolding a New Apps
+* Scaffolding New Tethys Apps
 * Managing App Dependencies
 * Adding a Custom Icon
 * Customizing App Theme Color